Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 This button sets up a texture to apply to your mesh.

 It creates a "Lockdown Graphics Composition" with a stabilized copy of your mesh inside, and a still frame of the frame you've chosen to stick graphics to.
 It creates a checkerboard for preview purposes.
+The stabilized layer is created as a non rendering guide layer.

 It places this composition in the Lockdown Graphics Comp slot to reference the texture.